yishak-cs/B2C_SOAPapi/README.md

 ## SOAP API Money Transfer Demo
-This is a simple demo of whats i thought is described in the B2C document. hypothetical like a scenario of withdrawing money from a betting account through an agent. the withdrawee shows the successfull response and the agent gives him money.
+This is a simple demo of whats i thought is described in the B2C document. hypothetical scenario like withdrawing money from a betting account through an agent. the withdrawee shows the successfull response (like a voucher) and the agent gives him money.

 1) **client.go**: Contains the client-side code that constructs a SOAP request, sends it to the server, and handles the response.